Barton Biggs: Early life and education

 Biggs was born on November 26, 1932, in New York City, named for his maternal grandmother, whose last name was Barton.
 He grew up on Manhattan's Upper East Side and in Washington, D.C.
 His paternal grandfather, Hermann M. Biggs, was the top public-health official in New York and instituted measures that contributed to the eradication of tuberculosis.
 Biggs' father was the chief investment officer of Bank of New York, working at the company from 1931 until his death in 1974.
 He also renegotiated defense contracts for the U.S. government during World War II and was executive committee chairman of the Brookings Institution.
 He attended the Lawrenceville School in New Jersey and graduated in 1951.

 Biggs enrolled at Yale University, his father's alma mater.
 He studied under poet and novelist Robert Penn Warren as an English major and was a member of the Elihu secret society.
 After graduating in 1955, Biggs served in the U.S. Marines for three years, taught English at the Landon School, a prep school in Bethesda, Maryland, played semiprofessional soccer, and tried his hand at creative writing.

-At age 18, Biggs was given a portfolio of 15 stocks worth about $150,000, but he showed little interest in finance and investing in his youth.
+At age 18, Biggs was given a portfolio of 15 company shares worth about $150,000, but he showed little interest in finance and investing in his youth.
 He ended up choosing that career path after feeling left out from conversations between his father and younger brother, Jeremy, who worked at a pension fund.
 He took his father's advice and read Security Analysis by Benjamin Graham and David Dodd, first published in 1934.
 He graduated from NYU Stern School of Business with distinction.